A

 you explore other subjects and stories as well?

-A: The artists are people I've met through my wife's art
+A: The artists are people I've befriended through my wife's art

 place with lots going on, so let's see what happens.
 It's tabula